sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

         moveToTable
     });

-// Now we declare a few more constants - specific to the problem we want to solve:
+// Now we declare a few more constants.
+// These ones are specific to the problem we want to solve:
 Constant blockA = new(nameof(blockA));
 Constant blockB = new(nameof(blockB));
 Constant blockC = new(nameof(blockC));